mentalisttraceur/git-cotree/README.md

 experience if you want to use or try using two or more work trees at the same time.

-**Warning!** `git-cotree` currently assumes you start with the "normal" setup: you have one work tree which contains your `.git` directory.
-If you don't know what this means you're probably fine, but if you know you did something like
-`git clone` with the `--bare` option, `git init` with the `--separate-git-dir` option, or `git worktree add`, then make sure you understand what `git-cotree` does before running it.

 Run `git-cotree --initialize` (can be shortened to `--init` or `-i`) inside an existing repo to get started.